S

 The natural comparison for Mailchimp is MailerLite, because MailerLite is increasingly where former Mailchimp users end up.
 Both target the same audience -- small businesses and creators who want simple, visual email marketing -- but the value proposition has diverged sharply.

-MailerLite costs 47-53% less than Mailchimp at comparable subscriber counts.
-At 2,500 subscribers, MailerLite charges $25/month versus Mailchimp's approximately $45-50/month for equivalent features.
+MailerLite costs 47-58% less than Mailchimp at comparable subscriber counts.
+At 2,500 subscribers, MailerLite charges $25/month versus Mailchimp Standard at $60/month.
 At 10,000 subscribers, the gap widens: $73/month versus $135/month.
 MailerLite only charges for active subscribers; Mailchimp charges for everyone including unsubscribed contacts.

-Deliverability favours MailerLite significantly: 94.41% in EmailToolTester versus Mailchimp's declining 77.6-89.5% depending on which test you reference.
+Deliverability is a wash on one test (MailerLite 78.24% inbox vs Mailchimp 78.35% on EmailDeliverabilityReport) and favours MailerLite on the other (89.8% vs 89.5% on EmailToolTester January 2024).
 MailerLite includes automation on its free plan; Mailchimp removed automations from free in June 2025.

 Where Mailchimp wins: 300+ integrations versus MailerLite's smaller ecosystem, 260+ templates versus roughly 90 on MailerLite, and brand recognition that still carries weight.
 But on raw value -- price, deliverability, features per dollar -- MailerLite wins decisively.
 Mailchimp's advantages are increasingly about polish and ecosystem, not performance.